PROBLEM

 WHO WE ARE

-We are a broad coalition of conservationists, wildlife advocates, agricultural and farming associations, tribal members, hunters and anglers, outdoor recreation enthusiasts, and community groups across New Mexico who are dedicated to protecting our state’s natural resources.
-Our lands, air and water are not only beautifully unique and precious, they are at the foundation for the state’s economy and identity.
+We are a broad coalition of conservationists, wildlife advocates, agricultural and farming associations, private landowners, tribal members, hunters and anglers, outdoor recreation enthusiasts, and community groups across New Mexico who are dedicated to protecting our state’s natural resources.
+After five years of negotiations, we found common ground and came together in the 2023 legislative session to help pass SB9, which established the Land of Enchantment Legacy Fund.
+It’s a truly bipartisan effort that all New Mexicans can be proud of, and every community can benefit from.